WallysFerreira/micro-calc/README.md

 # micro:calc

-Calculator for the micro:bit made using MicroPython
+Calculator for the micro:bit made with MicroPython

 ## How to use